Dorel Golan

 Dorel Golan (דוראל גולן) is an Israeli pianist.

-She has studied with pianists Daniel Gortler and Vadim Monastirsky.
 Golan completed her Masters studies with Prof. Arie Vardi at the Buchmann-Mehta Academy of Music in Tel Aviv.

 Since 1992, she has been a recipient of the American-Israel Culture Foundation scholarship.

 Golan has performed with some of the most important orchestras in the world, as well as with all the major orchestras in Israel including the Israeli Philharmonic Orchestra.

 She appeared successfully in recitals at the Salle Cortot in Paris, at the Tivoli Hall in Copenhagen, at the Concertgebouw in Amsterdam, where she recorded her first CD.
 She also played in many other important centers.

 Dorel played in various festivals, including the Klavier-Festival Ruhr in Germany.
 In 2006 she performed in the Israel Festival in Jerusalem.

 Her niece is Eden Golan, who represented Israel in the Eurovision Song Contest 2024.